pnp/blog/content/post/upload-documents-to-sp-using-graph-and-msal/index.md

  + filename + ":/content";

 ```

 I think “SOME_ID” should be the Site-id, and the “SOME_OTHER_ID” should be the web-id.
-But instead of looking these up I found a graph request that will return the complete id including domian.
+But instead of looking these up I found a graph request that will return the complete id including domain.

 To attain it just run the below request in Graph Explorer (or Postman).